 Deep neural networks are in vogue for text classification.
 The lack of interpretability and computational cost associated with deep architectures has led to renewed interest in effective baseline models.
 In this paper, we review several popular baseline models which strike a balance between traditional and neural approaches, and propose improvements by combining their key contributions.
 In particular, we study gradient-tuned word embeddings, modeling n-grams, and generative sentence representation methods.
 We evaluate our methods by comparing end performance and training time on sentiment analysis and topic classification tasks.
 By combining techniques of popular baseline models into a single shallow architecture, we outperformed the individual models on all tasks, were competitive with traditional and deep approaches, and maintained fast training times.Photography

 PhD in Computer Science • Present

 I am focusing in artificial intelligence and natural language processing.
 I'm advised by Prof. Dan Jurafsky.
-I've worked on deep neural network interpretability, distant supervision, localization and mapping, IoT, autonomous driving and object tracking.
+My research interests are pretrained language models, discourse coherence, attribute extraction and knowledge base construction.